Muharfez/github-etl/README.md

-# ARC Challange - ETL Pipeline - GitHub Repositories
+# ARC Challenge - ETL Pipeline - GitHub Repositories

 This project is a simple ETL pipeline that extracts GitHub repository data, transforms it, and loads it into JSON files on S3.